Freak of Nature (band)

-Freak of Nature was an American hard rock band, formed in 1992 by former White Lion lead singer Mike Tramp.
-The band was formed after White Lion broke up and the follow up was significantly darker and harder than White Lion.
+Freak of Nature was an American hard rock band formed in 1992 by former White Lion co-founder/vocalist, Danish singer Mike Tramp.
+The band was formed after White Lion broke up and the follow-up was significantly darker and harder than White Lion.
 The band released three albums and then disbanded in 1996.
-Following Freak of Nature, Mike Tramp released several solo albums and also reformed White Lion with a new line up.
+Following Freak of Nature, Mike Tramp released several solo albums and also reformed White Lion with a new lineup.